toltoltol/Mutantropy/README.md

 - Max Wallace (walma865@student.otago.ac.nz)
 - Harrison Doran (dorha818@student.otago.ac.nz)

+### Control Scheme

+- WASD for movement
+- ARROW KEYS for shooting direction and to shoot

+## Known Issues

+- Enemy1 (green enemy with big arm) freezes for the first second or so when entering a room with it
+- Enemies can get stuck on each other or on nothing making them much easier to attack
+-

 ## Local Development Environment

 Ensure you have installed Unity with the editor version 2022.3.10f1 or newer.